gpdotsingh/cutmoerTransactions/README.md

 # Current account transaction services

-Service provide feature for end user to get list of existing customers and see and operate on account and can view transaction history.
+Current account transaction services provide feature for end user to get list of existing customers and see and operations(CREDIT /DEBIT) on account and can view transaction history.

 These services are developed in two parts
 - Customer -Account (Primary Service)
+  - Can see list of customers
+  - Can see detail of a customer
+  - Can create and do account transactions(credit/debit)
+  - Can see a customer account transactions
 - Transaction - Account
+  - Log transactions
+  - Provide transaction history to customer account service

 Customer - Account services call transaction services internally to log transaction.
 In case if transaction-account service is not responding during transaction then logs will be stored which can later be used to update transaction.

 - The base URL for primary service is 'http://localhost:8086/'
 - Swagger URL is http://localhost:8086/swagger-ui.html